-A young adult passive program is any planned event for which the primary audience is young adults (defined as age 12-18) and for which the young adult can participate on their own (instead of at a designated time with a group).
+A self-directed (asynchronous) activity is any planned event for which the primary audience is adults ages 19 and over, and can participate on their own (instead of at a designated time with a group).
 Registration is not required.
-A staff member may monitor the activity, but may or may not directly interact with the participants
+A staff member may monitor the activity, but may or may not directly interact with the participants.
+Examples of these types of events include drop-in craft sessions, take and make kits, library scavenger hunts (when not done as part of a group), etc. Include virtual asynchronous self-directed activities.